Take a peek inside Nordstrom’s luxurious new New York City flagship store

 But there are subtle differences between this store and Nordstrom’s other offerings.
 For one, there aren’t very many clothes on the racks — signalling that the shopping experience here aspires to boutique-ishness.

-The whole third floor is given over to designer apparel, where brands like Chloe, Givenchy and Yves St. Laurent have staked out pastel-toned showrooms, each half-hidden behind wire mesh curtains.
+The whole third floor is given over to designer apparel, where brands like Chloe, Givenchy and Yves Saint Laurent have staked out pastel-toned showrooms, each half-hidden behind wire mesh curtains.
 (Does it call to mind burnished chain mail?
 Or a chain-link fence?
 The jury’s out.)

 In the children’s department, past the miniature Fendi rack, tots can watch the shoes they want to try on roll out on a carousel.